box/samples/box-node-lambda-sample/README.md

     * Modify the sample code to decrypt the secrets before creating the Box SDK and client objects

 #### Troubleshooting
-1. If you didn't set the `BOX_CLIENT_ID` environment variable, you will get: `"clientID" must be set via init() before using the SDK.`
-2. If you didn't set the `BOX_PRIVATE_KEY_PASSPHRASE` environment variable, you will get: `"Passphrase must be provided in app auth params"`
-3. If you didn't set the `BOX_PUBLIC_KEY_ID` environment variable, you will get: `"Must provide app auth configuration to use JWT Grant"`
-4. If your Private Key Passphrase is wrong, you will get: `"Error: error:06065064:digital envelope routines:EVP_DecryptFinal_ex:bad decrypt"`
-5. If your Client ID is wrong, you will get: `"Please check the 'iss' claim."`
+1. If your Client ID is wrong, you will get: `"Please check the 'iss' claim."`
-6. If your Enterprise ID is wrong, you will get: `"Please check the 'sub' claim."`
+2. If your Enterprise ID is wrong, you will get: `"Please check the 'sub' claim."`
+3. If your Client Secret is wrong, you will get: `"The client credentials are invalid"`
-7. If your Public Key ID is wrong, you will get: `"OpenSSL unable to verify data: "`
+4. If your Public Key ID is wrong, you will get: `"OpenSSL unable to verify data: "`
-8. If your `private_key.pem` is wrong, you will get: `"OpenSSL unable to verify data: error:0906D06C:PEM routines:PEM_read_bio:no start line"`
+5. If your `private_key.pem` is wrong, you will get: `"OpenSSL unable to verify data: error:0906D06C:PEM routines:PEM_read_bio:no start line"`
-9. If your Client Secret is wrong, you will get: `"The client credentials are invalid"`
+6. If your Private Key Passphrase is wrong, you will get: `"Error: error:06065064:digital envelope routines:EVP_DecryptFinal_ex:bad decrypt"`
+7. If you pass an integer instead of a string for the `id` parameter of `getAppAuthClient()`, you wil get `"Please check the 'sub' claim."`
-10. If you forgot to add your public key, you will get: `"This app is not configured properly.
+18. If you forgot to add your public key, you will get: `"This app is not configured properly.
 No public key(s) added"`
-11. If you forgot to authorize the app, you wil get: `"This app is not authorized by the enterprise admin"`
+9. If you forgot to authorize the app, you wil get: `"This app is not authorized by the enterprise admin"`
+10. If you didn't set the `BOX_CLIENT_ID` environment variable, you will get: `"clientID" must be set via init() before using the SDK.`
+11. If you didn't set the `BOX_PRIVATE_KEY_PASSPHRASE` environment variable, you will get: `"Passphrase must be provided in app auth params"`
+12. If you didn't set the `BOX_PUBLIC_KEY_ID` environment variable, you will get: `"Must provide app auth configuration to use JWT Grant"`
-12. If you get `"Task timed out after 3.00 seconds"`, you may be getting a network error or Box server error.
+13. If you get `"Task timed out after 3.00 seconds"`, you may be getting a network error or Box server error.
-Try increasing the "Timeout" value in "Advanced Settings" of the Lambda function's "Configuration" tab in order to see more details of the error
+Try increasing the "Timeout" value in "Advanced Settings" of the Lambda function's "Configuration" tab to 30 seconds in order to see more details of the error
-13. If you pass an integer instead of a string for the `id` parameter of `getAppAuthClient()`, you wil get `"Please check the 'sub' claim."`

 Support
 -------